Why you should care

 Life never came easy for Oluseyi.
 He carried a gun growing up in Mississippi, dropped out of college and flunked his PhD qualifying exams.
 Some people found his brashness obnoxious.
 But he loved physics so much that he learned to ignore the naysayers.
 That rebellious attitude has paid off so far.
 Today Oluseyi is an astrophysicist at the Florida Institute of Technology (FIT), where he still sputters ideas without a second thought, some of which have appeared in prominent journals and cover a broad range of subjects, from solar physics to cosmology.

 Oluseyi’s enthusiasm is infectious, making him an inspiring educator.
 Besides conducting research, he teaches astronomy in Africa and leads the One Telescope Project to supply every country with at least one research-grade telescope.
 He also appears regularly on four Discovery Channel series.
-In How to Survive the End of the World, which debuts on the National Geographic Channel on Tuesday, he explains how to survive a killer pandemic, volcanic cataclysm and other doomsday scenarios.
+In How to Survive the End of the World, on the National Geographic Channel, he explains how to survive a killer pandemic, volcanic cataclysm and other doomsday scenarios.

 As a kid, Oluseyi moved with his single mother from one inner city to another.
 When she noticed him getting in trouble with the law, she moved him to rural Mississippi to live with his dad.
 When Oluseyi wasn’t acting up, he was tinkering with his chemistry set.
 “I just love to discover and invent,” he said.
 “It’s what always fulfilled me.”